center-key/hamburger-menu/README.md

 <script src=hamburger-menu.js></script>
 ```

-Adjust the `<body>` padding in CSS file as needed for the width of your menu.
+Adjust the `<body>` padding in the CSS file as needed for the width of your menu.

 ### Colors